Orchiopexy: Discharge instructions

 Most boys go home the day of surgery.
 Your child will have some soreness that can be controlled with medicine.

 There are usually 2 small incisions – one in the groin and one on the scrotum.
 The incisions are held together by stitches under the skin.
 The stitches will dissolve within a few weeks.
-The incision may be covered by a clear plastic bandage, gauze and tape, or Steri-strips® (small pieces of tape).
+The incision may be covered by a topical skin adhesive, such as a clear plastic bandage, gauze and tape, or Steri-strips® (small pieces of tape).

 In certain circumstances, laparoscopy may be necessary.
 If so, your son may have an incision in the umbilicus and possibly two small incisions in the abdomen.
 Discuss this with your surgeon.